electron/electron/docs/api/web-contents.md

   * `printBackground` Boolean - Also prints the background color and image of the web page.
 Default is `false`.

 Prints window's web page.
-When `silent` is set to `false`, Electron will pick up system's default printer and default settings for printing.
+When `silent` is set to `true`, Electron will pick up system's default printer and default settings for printing.

 Calling `window.print()` in web page is equivalent to calling